melissadiep94/National-Parks-Project/README.md

   ## Future Development

-   We would like to add into our database information about nearby accomodation (hotels,..) and add visualization about its location into our interactive map to offer one site with most helpful data for the prospective travelers.
+   We would like to add into our database information about nearby accomodations (hotels,..) and add visualization about its location into our interactive map to offer one site with most helpful data for the prospective travelers.

 ## Team Members